ragog/checkly-terraform-sample/README.md

-# Terraform Cloud Sample
+# Checkly Terraform Sample

-This Terraform project generates a full-blown monitoring setup for [Danube webshop](https://danube-webshop.herokuapp.com), including tens of API and Browser checks, alert channels, snippets and more.
+This Terraform project generates a few example checks, groups and alert channels for publicly available APIs and web sites.

 ## Usage